The Rossoneri had to score twice, including a hotly-disputed penalty, in the closing 10 minutes to secure maximum points and a top-three finish

 In the opening quarter of an hour, Milan’s front three were electric but would ultimately pay for Mbaye Niang’s lack of composure in front of goal.
 The young Frenchman headed a decent chance wide and then failed to make contact when Robinho’s low cross invited the opening goal.
 Shortly afterward the Brazilian had an effort of his own, yet Pegolo athletically parried clear.

-This proved a pivotal moment in the game as Milan would quickly lose their way and would be increasingly stifled by the well-organized home side.
+This proved a pivotal moment in the game as Milan would quickly lose their way and would be increasingly stifled by the well-organised hosts.

-Only after Stephan El Shaarawy was introduced after an hour did Milan even begin to offer a renewed threat, but the recovery seemed to have ended when Ambrosini was dismissed for a second booking.
-Terlizzi was stupidly sent off shortly afterwards, though, giving Milan a lifeline.
+Only after Stephan El Shaarawy was introduced after an hour did Milan even begin to offer a renewed threat yet their recovery seemed to have ended when Ambrosini was dismissed for a second booking.
+Terlizzi was nonsensically sent-off shortly afterwards, though, giving Milan a lifeline.

-The mercurial Balotelli was having an erratic game but reminded the home side of his threat from a free kick saved by Pegoto before finally beating the goalkeeper after being awarded a dubious spot kick.
+The mercurial Balotelli was having an erratic game but reminded the hosts of his threat from a free kick saved by Pegoto before finally beating the goalkeeper after being awarded a dubious spot kick.

-Now the momentum was firmly with Milan and Mexes struck decisively with three minutes remaining to send the club into the Champions League at the expense of Fiorentina in the most remarkable circumstances.
+Now the momentum was firmly with Milan and Mexes struck decisively with three minutes remaining to send them into the Champions League at the expense of Fiorentina in the most remarkable circumstances.